gwendall/way.js/README.md

 <form way-data="some.form" way-omit="dont,want.those">
 ```

-**img** (String)
+**default** (String)

-A link to a default image to set on an IMG element, in case the binded value can't load an image.
+A link to a default data to set on an element, in case there is no binded value.

 ```html
 <img way-data="some.image" way-img="http://upload.wikimedia.org/wikipedia/en/a/a6/Bender_Rodriguez.png">